-So why does it matter if disabled women mostly go unnoticed in the media, and why do we care to fit into what is deemed the idea of perfection?
+So why does it matter if disabled women mostly go unnoticed in the media, and why do we care to fit into what has deemed the idea of perfection?
 Probably because we’re all just a tad narcissistic!
 Did you know Kim Kardashian takes over 300 selfies just to get the ‘perfect one’ to pop up on social media?
-Well, she does and it’s lame.
+Well, she does, and it’s lame.

-If what we’re seeing with our eyeballs whenever we click onto social media is a misrepresentation of the average human, it’s no wonder that the average human feels more than a little self-conscious.
+If what we’re seeing with our eyeballs whenever we click on social media is a misrepresentation of the average human, it’s no wonder that the average human feels more than a little self-conscious.
 In her book Body Positive Power, Megan Jayne Crabbe cites that “only 5 percent of us naturally possess the body type that the media loves so much.”
-So add a disability into the mix and it’s more than likely you will feel somewhat lacking.
+So add a disability into the mix, and you will likely feel somewhat lacking.

 “I’m dead sexy… Look at my sexy disabled body”